Ameysr/Blog-Website/README.md

 main features :<br>

 1 schdule blog
-  - you can schdule the blog and also see the published blogs in the dashbaord Section
+  - you can schdule the blog and also see the published blogs in the dashbaord Section (w8 dashboard page till  auto publish if you leave, it may not work some time).

 2 notes
   - see saved notes on dashboard